abhas20/Flexislot/README.md

 # Flexislot
-A website to book your desired slot in advance
+A website to book your desired slot in advance<br>
+Created for advance booking of labs, rooms, library seats